pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

   care in the world.
 - This isn't about going to production without testing your code.
 - This isn't incompatible with testing practices such as TDD.
-- This isn't a haphazard approach with an emphesis on rushing to prod no matter what without caring about quality or stability.
+- This isn't a haphazard approach with an emphasis on rushing to prod no matter what without caring about quality or stability.

 ### What is Continuous Delivery?